harryharrold/performance/FullText.md

 We're a commercial company.
 We have customers.
 We like to have happy customers.
 And we don't get them by contract negotiation.
 We even like to collaborate with them.

 It doesn't even articulate the complexity within a customer organisation: within the customers' departments, their internal politics, their varied opinions.
 Even within a "customer" organisation, you are in a multi-party world.
 If you squint, and you are an external agency, and you have a strong product owner in the customer it's close.
 Maybe it's simply that, actually. maybe it's the sordid commercial accent on customer, and those in that world have a more sophisticated view of what a customer might be than we do.
 It's that assumption of supplierness where many more business are now than were in 2001 beginning to  understand themselves as software companies: as providers of computerised interfaces to other organisations.

-### Heresy:

-That said, we'd like you to stick to your "Data contract"  - to the promises made by various sub-systems of in complex software environments - unless you talk it over first.
-(We're sorry - JSON means you can't comment that code, so the reasons why it is that way have to stay opaque.)

-### end heresy

 However, it still talks to a bipartite relationship.
 That's not good enough because it misses out the most important people.
 The people who will end up using the software you're building.
 Whether they're direct source; by buying your customers' products, or their your customers employees and it's an internal piece of software you're building, they are the source of value for the software you're building.
 I mean, we are not the first people to trip over the lack of the word "user" in the agile manifesto, nor will we be the last, so this seems a small change but it's worth it, for us.